-Control objective: The CA ensures that in catastrophe situations, such as in the event of a CA private key compromise, operations return to normal as quickly as possible.
+Control objective: The CA ensures that in catastrophe situations, such as in the event of the CA's private key being compromised, operations return to normal as quickly as possible.
 Other emergency situations include device or software components' critical errors.